 Eugene’s daughter Lucy, however, is another matter.
 George likes her very much; he is instantly smitten.
 Lucy, for her part, takes a liking to him as well, despite his rather smug and grandiose airs, which, to his consternation, she finds slightly amusing.

-Eugene spends the evening dancing with Isabel and George’s Aunt Fanny and talking over old times with Uncle George, the Major, and his old rival Wilbur.
+Eugene spends the evening dancing with Isabel and with George’s Aunt Fanny and talking over old times with Uncle George, the Major, and his old rival Wilbur.
 Fanny — who, like many young women back in the day, was quite taken with Eugene — revels in his return, and in a quieter way, so does Isabel.

 George stifles his mild dislike for Eugene as he continues to court Lucy, never quite sure where he stands with her, but finding her so much more interesting than the “silly” girls he grew up with.
 Eugene, meanwhile, becomes a regular visitor in the Minafer home, taking Fanny and Isabel, and sometimes Uncle George, on frequent outings in his automobile.
 For all of them it seems like old times, which both amuses and unsettles young George.